dotnet/fsharp/src/Compiler/Driver/GraphChecking/Docs.md

 ## Parallel type-checking of independent files

-The main idea is quite simple:
+The main idea we would like to present here for speeding up type-checking is quite simple:
-- process files in a graph order instead of sequential order
+- process files using a dependency graph instead of doing so in a sequential order
-- quickly reduce the dependency graph used for type-checking, increasing parallelism possible
+- based on AST information, quickly detect what files definitely do not depend on each other, trim the dependency graph and increase parallelisation possible
 - implement delta-based type-checking that allows building a 'fresh' TcState copy from a list of delta-based results.

 Below is some quasi-theoretical background on type-checking in general.

 ### Background
-Files in an F# project are ordered and processed from the top (first) and the bottom (last) file.
+Files in an F# project are ordered and processed from the top (first) to the bottom (last) file.
 The compiler ensures that no information, including type information, flows upwards.

 Consider the following list of files in a project: